 During Years 10 through 14, reclamation of all the leach stockpiles will have been initiated, which will preclude recirculation of the process solutions on top of the leach stockpiles.
 For this time period, the LT-ETS program will be initiated for treatment of all process solutions.
-The LT-ETS will include forced spray evaporation systems installed at two new HDPE-lined spray evaporation ponds constructed in the footprint of the No. 2A Decant Ponds and near the SX/EW Plant (Figure 3).
+The LT-ETS will include forced spray evaporation systems installed at two new HDPE-lined spray evaporation ponds constructed in the footprint of the Decant Ponds located east of the 2A Leach stockpile and near the SX/EW Plant (Figure 3).
 Beginning in Year 15, the LT-ETS will be used to treat all high TDS and sulfate waters and brine reject waters from the TTS membrane system and will operate for the remainder of the 100-year closure water management and treatment period.
-All the remaining low TDS and sulfate water sources will be treated through the TTS (membrane and lime/HDS treatment systems) for the remainder of the 100-year closure treatment and treatment period.
-The ETS schedule for the 100-year closure treatment period is provided in Table 5.
+All the remaining low TDS and sulfate water sources will be treated through the TTS (membrane and lime/HDS treatment systems) for the remainder of the 100-year closure water management and treatment period.
+The ETS schedule for the 100-year closure water management and treatment period.